-People often think that because lamps are electric, they’ll be complicated to fix.
+Many people believe that because lamps are electric, they’ll be complicated to fix.
 Wrong.
 The truth is most lamps are simple items and dead easy to repair.
 In most cases, if the lights are out on your lamp it's either a problem with the bulb or the fuse.
 A replacement bulb and holder can be purchased cheaply and installed in an instant, and fuses replaced in the plug.
 There are plenty of great guides for this online.
 Alternatively, go to your local Repair Cafe or Restart meeting to be shown how to do it the first time around.

 Most of us know the heartbreak (and financial pain) of a cracked screen on our phone.
 But a broken screen isn’t a death sentence for your phone. iFixit.com is full of great resources on how you can repair the screen on most phones – including kits with everything you need to make the repair yourself.
-Once the fix is complete, you might want to put some Sugru bumpers on your newly functional phone to save it from any future misfortune.
+Once the fix is complete, you might want to add some Sugru Mouldable Glue bumpers on your newly functional phone to save it from any future misfortune.